-ELIZABETH WILLIAMSON is internationally known for her work developing and premiering major new plays and musicals, which have won multiple awards including the Olivier Award for Best Play, the Tony Award for Best Musical, and the Critics Circle, Evening Standard, GLAAD, and Drama Desk Awards for Best Play.
+ELIZABETH WILLIAMSON (she/her/hers) will be the next Artistic Director at Geva Theatre Center, beginning in summer 2022.
+Williamson is internationally known for her work developing and premiering major new plays and musicals, which have won multiple awards including the Olivier Award for Best Play, the Tony Awards for Best Musical and Best Play, and Critics Circle, Evening Standard, GLAAD, and Drama Desk Awards for Best Play.
 She has worked on Broadway, in London's West End, Off-Broadway, regionally and internationally.
 She also has extensive experience working on Shakespeare and the classics, including her own translations and adaptations of Charlotte Brontë and Marivaux for Hartford Stage.

-Recent projects include dramaturging the Broadway and West End productions of The Inheritance (Olivier, Critics Circle, Evening Standard, GLAAD, and Drama Desk Awards for Best Play, Outer Critics Circle Honoree, 11 Tony Nominations), A Gentleman’s Guide to Love and Murder (Tony Award for Best Musical), and Anastasia; co-directing and dramaturging Russian Troll Farm (TheaterWorks Hartford/Theatre Squared/The Civilians, New York Times list for Best Theater of 2020), directing & adapting Jane Eyre (Hartford Stage), dramaturging Make Believe (Outer Critics Circle Honoree, New York Times list for Best Theater of 2019), and directing Henry V (Hartford Stage.)
+Recent projects include dramaturging the Broadway and West End productions of The Inheritance (Tony, Olivier, Critics Circle, Evening Standard, GLAAD, and Drama Desk Awards for Best Play, Outer Critics Circle Honoree), A Gentleman’s Guide to Love and Murder (Tony Award for Best Musical), and Anastasia; artistic producing, co-directing and dramaturging Russian Troll Farm (TheaterWorks Hartford/Theatre Squared/The Civilians, New York Times list for Best Theater of 2020), directing & adapting Jane Eyre (Hartford Stage), dramaturging Make Believe (Outer Critics Circle Honoree, New York Times list for Best Theater of 2019), and directing Henry V (Hartford Stage.)

 Education: M.St., Oxford University, B.A., Bennington College, trained at the École Internationale de Théàtre Jacques Lecoq.
 She is the 2007 recipient of an NEA Fellowship in Literary Translation.
 Member: SDC, LMDA.